A Comptonized Fireball Bubble: Physical Origin of Magnetar Giant Flares

-For $\nu < \nu_{\rm 0, CC}$, absorption is more dominant, and Eq. (\ref{MBB}) approaches the Rayleigh-Jeans limit and the observed spectrum (Eq. \ref{eq:MBF}) is a pure blackbody.
-On the other hand, for $\nu > \nu_{\rm 0, CC}$, the scattering gradually becomes significant (see Figure \ref{fig:kff}) at higher energies and modifies the spectrum (Eq. \ref{eq:MBF}) significantly.
+For $\nu < \nu_{\rm 0, CC}$, absorption is more dominant, and equation (\ref{MBB}) approaches the Rayleigh-Jeans limit and the observed spectrum [equation (\ref{eq:MBF})] is a pure blackbody.
+On the other hand, for $\nu > \nu_{\rm 0, CC}$, the scattering gradually becomes significant (see Fig. \ref{fig:kff_kes} left) at higher energies and modifies the spectrum (equation \ref{eq:MBF}) significantly.

-For a pair plasma with a typical density of $n_{\pm} = 2.0\times 10^{25}$ cm$^{-3}$ and temperature in range of 1-60 keV, it is calculated that $h\nu_{\rm 0,CC}$ is typically $\gtrsim$1.3 keV in the comoving frame, as shown in Figure 3.
+As shown in equations (\ref{eq:ap1}) and (\ref{eq:ap2}), $\kappa_{\rm es,1}$ and $\kappa_{\rm es,2}$ are dependent on four parameters, namely, $n_{\pm}$, $B$, $\theta_B$ and $\nu$.
+Our calculation shows that $B$ and $\nu$ are dominant in those equations.
+This can be seen in Fig. \ref{fig:kff_kes}, which shows the plot of $\kappa_{\rm es}$ as a function of $B$ and $\nu$.
+The plot shows that for a pair plasma with a density of $n_{\pm} = 2.4\times 10^{23}$ cm$^{-3}$ and temperature in the range of 10-60 keV under a magnetic field of $3\times 10^{16}$ G, it is calculated that $h\nu_{\rm 0,CC}$ is typically $\gtrsim$17 keV in the co-moving frame.
 Such a frequency falls well into the MeV range in the observer frame, confirming that the CC process is indeed necessary to be taken into account.
-This can also be verified by checking $x_{\rm 0,CC} \equiv h\nu_{\rm 0, CC}/kT\ll 1 $, suggesting that photon at such a characteristic frequency is significantly subject to scattering in a hot plasma.
+This can also be verified by checking $x_{\rm 0, CC} \equiv h\nu_{\rm 0, CC}/kT\ll 1 $, suggesting that a photon at such a characteristic frequency is significantly subject to scattering in a hot plasma.

 \item For $y$ $\gg$ 1, the radiation is dominated by IC, and the energy is transferred from $e^{\pm}$ pairs to the photons.
-In this case, the specific intensity can be approximated by the Wien law \citep[][]{Rybicki1986}:
+In this case, the specific intensity described by equation (\ref{eq:MBF}) will naturally transition to the Wien law \citep[][]{Rybicki1986}: